GCX-HCI/grandcentrix-formatted-text-android/README.md

 # FormattedText & FallbackValue
   ![Publish Artifact](https://github.com/grandcentrix/android-formatted-text/workflows/Publish%20Artifact/badge.svg)

-This library introduce a FormattingText and a FallbackValue to use language independetn texts in the application view models.
+This library introduces a FormattingText and a FallbackValue to use language independent texts in the application view models.

 ## Example